adarshaacharya/portfolio-v2/content/posts/04-building-svg-icon-components-in-react/index.md

 }
 ```

-Let's see what taht looks like in codesandbox:
+Let's see what it looks like in codesandbox:

 https://codesandbox.io/s/silly-napier-ycdbd?file=/src/App.js